rtyle/st-edge/driver/sundial/README.md

 * tripped on when the sun reaches the altitude angle relative to the dawn horizon and
 * tripped off when the sun reaches the altitude angle relative to the dusk horizon.

+Depending on your location, the day of the year and the configured angle, it is posssible that sun will not reach that altitude during the day so the switch will not trip.

 An angle of "morning" will control one switch that will

 * trip on when the sun reaches the nadir (solar midnight) azimuth angle (-180°) and